feblesariel/api_challenge/README.md

-## Endpoints
+## Development Challenge for Node.js

-This API is developed for the Nubceo challenge.
+This API is developed for the Nubceo.
 The following technologies were used:

 ```json
 {